vijithassar/memento/README.md

 ### Tick ###

 **memento.tick()** integrates a new function with the current memento object such that it will be *called continuously* by the player.
 It takes two arguments.
-The first is either an object containing breakpoints in between the ticking will be enabled, or else a boolean true to enable ticking at all times.
+The first is either an object containing breakpoints in between which the ticking will be enabled, or else a boolean true to enable ticking at all times.
 The second argument is a function which will be fired every time the current time is updated by the player.
 The ticking function in turn takes three arguments: the currently bound data, the current timestamp, and the media node.

 ```javascript
 // tick a logging function constantly